funnybrum/LossnayController-v2/README.md

 The device must be turned on before operating it.
 Untill it is turned on - the speed settings have no effect.

 This will be implemented with optocoupler.
 The output of it will "ground" TM2-1 to TM2-3.
-The current is a few mA.
+The  rent is a few mA.

 ## CN17 to controll the 4 fan speeds